-For nearly five years, Debojyoti Das (Sussex University) visited the Bay of Bengal to try to understand how local coastal communities were being effected by the climate crisis.
+For nearly five years, Debojyoti Das (University of Sussex) visited the Bay of Bengal to try to understand how local coastal communities were being effected by the climate crisis.
 Here he explains what his visual ethnography reveals about the everyday life of fishing villages on the coast who live at the mercy of the environmental and social consequences of the climate crisis.

 Photo: Villagers use bhot bhoti- retrofitted country boats with double cylender diesel engine to commute between villages in the precarious delta backwaters.
 Credit: Author

 In the 21st century, the health and wellbeing of coastal communities are at risk as climate change events accelerate the frequency of natural disasters.
 Growing inequalities and displacement are subsequently pushing coastal populations to migrate to cities across South Asia.

 The global discourse on climate change has evolved increasingly into a discussion on how communities can adapt to these changing conditions and resilience, both socio-economic and ecological, is a crucial aspect of the sustainability of local livelihoods and resource utilisation.
 However, we currently lack a sufficient understanding of how costal societies build an adaptive capacity in the face of climate change and global warming.